samn/pitbull/README.md

 A `ProtobufMap` will throw an `IllegalArgumentException` if a key that doesn't exist on the Protobuf definition is added:

 	(assoc bear-protobuf-map :color "brown") ; => IllegalArgumentException

+or if a key that isn't present on the protobuf definition is read:

+	(get bear-protobuf-map "dogs") ; => IllegalArgumentException

 An Exception will be thrown if you try to create a `ProtobufMap` with an invalid key, or if a required field is missing: